SriPriyanD07/To_do_List/README.md

 1. **Add a Task**
    - Type your task in the input field
+   - (Optional) Set a due date and time
    - Press Enter or click the "Add" button

 2. **Mark as Complete**